 By Felicia Castricone

-Felicia Castricone is Program Director of Refugee Resettlement Services, Catholic Charities of Onondaga County.
+Felicia Castricone is the Program Officer, Refugee Resettlement Services, at Catholic Charities.